Binance and Bitcoin Trading: Are the Volumes Fake?

 The team also concluded that more than half of all reported trading volume “is likely to be fake or non-economic”.
 To prove that they state that the global daily Bitcoin volume for the industry was $128 billion on June 14, which is “51% less than the $262 billion one would get by taking the sum of self-reported volume from multiple sources.”

 The biggest problem areas regarding fake volume are firms that tout big volume but operate with little or no regulatory oversight that would make their figures more credible, notably Binance, MEXC Global, and Bybit.
-Altogether, the lesser regulated exchanges in our study account for approximately $89 billion of the true volume (they claim $217 billion),the report reads.
+Altogether, the lesser regulated exchanges in our study account for approximately $89 billion of the true volume (they claim $217 billion),

 Other findings include that the Tether stablecoin continues to dominate the crypto trading economy, which especially holds for trading against Bitcoin, and that Bitcoin is also being actively traded against fiat other than the U.S. dollar and the British pound.